akelman/ggpeps/README.md

 3. Preparation of the environment
 For the next step, please navigate into the repo that you just downloaded and activate the empty environment that we created in step 1.
+If you intend to be able to use GPUs, see the note below.

-In order to install all required packages for the simulation, execute
+To install all required packages for the simulation, execute
 ```
 pip install -r requirements.txt
 ```